jouk0/Purkkiin.fi/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+When developing please change environment configure to your own backend server address.

 ## Backend server

 Fill out .env file.

 Run `cd backend` and run `node server.js` on the backend folder.

 ## Dependencies